thi-ng/blog/2016/20160105-evolutionary-failures.md

 ![image](../assets/7c/b5/01lEEtY0YV2AA7t1h.png)

-A single layer of “tissue”, showing only minor differences in genes (and resulting SDFs) for each macro cell (triangles).
+A single layer of "tissue", showing only minor differences in genes (and resulting SDFs) for each macro cell (triangles).
 Each layer has its own base genome, which cells inherit and only mutate.